citusdata/tools/valgrind/README.md

 - parameterize enterprise repository branch name.
 - parameterize and divide the pipeline into steps (install postgresql, install citus, just run the tests or all etc.).
 - parameterize testing on community or enterprise repository.
+- filter the valgrind log with bash commands before sending the email